 And as for the fast fashion paraphernalia we’ve already bought….

 Well, we could have some sort of ceremonial burning of all our former non-vegan friendly, fast fashion wardrobes; setting alight thousands of pounds worth of clobber just to go and replace it all with new ‘conscious’ stock, but I’m pretty confident this would have much more of a negative impact on the world than just using out what we’ve got.

-Instead, we’ve just decided to do things differently to how we’ve done them before – we’re being conscious consumers and we’re making mindful lifestyle tweaks that can be sustained.
+Instead, we’ve just decided to do things differently to how we’ve done them before.
+We’re being conscious consumers and making mindful lifestyle tweaks that can be sustained.
 We’re changing our mindsets and we’re encouraging others to do the same.

 So maybe we need a little bit of praise when we put at least one foot in the right direction and should give each other a little bit of space to be human.

 So what is Conscious Fashion?